retirement planning | september 4, 2020

 "Exactly how much you need to save depends on several factors, including your lifestyle, how much you earn, and your unique vision for this next stage of life," says Judith Ward, CFP®, a senior financial planner with T. Rowe Price.
 “However, by aiming to save at least 15% of your income—including any employer match—you can give yourself a good chance to maintain your current lifestyle in retirement.”

 Each extra percentage point you save will make a significant difference in your retirement savings over time.
-(See the “Saving Regularly for Retirement” chart below) T. Rowe Price’s 15% guideline is based on several factors, including the potential that your retirement may last 30 years or longer, exposing you to increased risks, including the need to fund more years of spending, a decrease in purchasing power from inflation, and higher health care costs.
+(See the “Saving Regularly for Retirement” chart below.)
+T. Rowe Price’s 15% guideline is based on several factors, including the potential that your retirement may last 30 years or longer.
+A long lifetime exposes you to increased risks, including the need to fund more years of spending, a decrease in purchasing power from inflation, and higher health care costs.
 A 15% target can help your savings generate a robust income stream in the face of these long-term challenges.
-Many individuals may set their savings rate through their workplace plan, like a 401(k).
+Many individuals may set their savings rate through their workplace plan, such as a 401(k).
 Investors also can supplement these savings with an IRA or a regular, taxable account.

 The sooner you can start saving, the better off you’ll be in the long run.
 If you are able to save 15% or more of your income or salary (including any employer contributions), congratulations!
 For many individuals, this may be a stretch for their current financial situation.
 If you can increase the amount you save over time, it can make a significant difference and get your retirement savings on track.